essoen/essoen.github.io/content/blog/2022/rethinking-agile.md

 ---
 title: 'Summary of "Rethinking Agile: Why Agile Teams Have Nothing To Do With Business Agility"'
-date: 2022-07-26T12:00:39+02:00
 description: 'Personal notes on, and summary of, the book "Rethinking Agile: Why Agile Teams Have Nothing To Do With Business Agility"'
+draft: false
 tags:
   - books
   - agile
+date: 2022-07-26T12:00:39+02:00
 ---
+_Updated September 27 2023_

 I recently read the book [Rethinking Agile: Why Agile Teams Have Nothing To Do With Business Agility](\[https://www.amazon.com/Rethinking-Agile-Nothing-Business-Agility/dp/3903205397).
 I found it useful, and many of the ideas and concepts resonated with me.
 Usually, I take notes in a Miro-board while I read, but this time I also want to share some notes here, as it might be useful to others.
 Please note that these are my own notes, so it might be things that I've missed, or left out.
 Please reach out if you want to discuss the book and concepts further, or have questions as to why something isn't mentioned.
 Thanks!

 ## Part 1: The Problem